 International students will not be considered for scholarship until all required financial documents have been submitted.
-We do not offer scholarship assistance for living expenses.

 Once you have accepted admission, in order for the Conservatory to issue an I-20 form you will be required to show proof of sufficient funds to pay for any tuition not covered by scholarship assistance, as well as for all of your living costs, travel expenses, and the SFCM student health insurance plan (total budget minus any awarded scholarship).
 Proof of sufficient funds includes original bank statements.
 If the statements are not in the student's name, a completed Affidavit of Support is required.

 SFCM’s Director of Financial Aid Kellie Gaines, M.Ed, answers the most frequently asked questions about financial aid.

 We understand that college is a substantial investment.
 We are here to help our talented students and their families manage the cost of world-class music education through a wide variety of sources.
 Nearly all of our students—99 percent—are awarded scholarship assistance.

 To help, we’ve answered some of the most frequently asked questions:

 - What will I need to fill out the FAFSA?

 To complete the Free Application for Federal Student Aid (FAFSA), you will need:

 - Your Alien Registration Number (if you are not a U.S. citizen)